All Episodes

 Wesley Pruden in the Washington Times writes, quote, the lady has been saying for weeks that nothing on her email server was classified.

-Recently she revised and extended that to, quote, nothing was classified at the time it was put on the server.
+Recently, she revised and extended that to, quote, nothing was classified at the time it was put on the server.

-Now she revises and extends still further, arguing that the sick security classifications are confusing and subject to interpretation.
+Now she revises and extends still further, arguing that the security classifications are confusing and subject to interpretation.

 Quote, she was at worst a passive recipient of unwitting information that subsequently became classified, a spokesman explains.